mah0x211/lua-testcase/README.md

 the `testcase` command searches for a test file with the suffix `_test.lua` in the specified `pathname` and executes the test file. if the `pathname` is a file, the `testcase` command will execute the test file.

+the test file must be named with the suffix `_test.lua`. if it does not have this suffix, it will be executed as a test file for [testing private functions](#testing-private-functions).

+**NOTE**: a `collectgarbage('collect')` is always executed before executing user-defined functions.

 ```lua
 local testcase = require('testcase')
 local assert = require('assertex')